vikalpgandha/blockchain_basics_docs/README.md

 - You can add multiple `truffle-config.js` files in same workspace i.e. You can link your multiple projects with same workspace.

-- After linking truffle projects and naming project. click on `Save Workspace`.
+- After linking truffle projects and naming workspace. click on `Save Workspace`.

-- This will create local blockchain network with 10 fake accounts with various debugging tools.
+- This will create local blockchain network with 10 fake accounts and various debugging tools.

 - Now you can deploy your linked truffle project inside this network by simply doing `truffle migrate`.